Hawaii Pacific University: History

-Warmer retired in 1976 and Chatt G. Wright became Hawaiʻi Pacific's third president.
-During his time in office, Hawaiʻi Pacific continued to expand and develop through the 1980s.
+Warmer retired in 1976 and Wright became Hawaiʻi Pacific's third president.
+During his time in office, Hawaiʻi Pacific continued to expand and develop.
 Hawaiʻi Pacific launched a Master of Business Administration program in 1986, a Master of Science in Information Systems program in 1989, and a Master of Arts in Human Resource Management in 1991.

 Hawaiʻi Pacific became Hawaiʻi Pacific University (HPU) in 1990.
-Two years later, Hawaiʻi Loa College, a small, independent, liberal arts college on the windward side of Oʻahu, merged into Hawaiʻi Pacific University.
+Two years later, Hawaii Loa College, a small, independent liberal arts college on Oʻahu's windward side, merged into HPU.

-In 2004, the HPU International Vocal Ensemble made their Carnegie Hall debut where they performed Morten Lauridsen's Lux Aeterna and O Magnum Mysterium.
+In 2004, the HPU International Vocal Ensemble made its Carnegie Hall debut, performing Morten Lauridsen's Lux Aeterna and O Magnum Mysterium.

-In 2011, president Chatt G. Wright retired and Geoffrey Bannister became HPU's fourth president.
+In 2011, President Wright retired and Geoffrey Bannister became HPU's fourth president.

-In January 2013, the Aloha Tower Development Corporation (ATDC) consented to the university's ownership and management of the Aloha Tower Marketplace.
-The approvals passed by ATDC were essential to Hawaiʻi Pacific's plan to move forward in redeveloping the marketplace into a mixed-use property featuring outstanding student housing, retail and dining businesses, and community gathering spaces.
+In 2013, the Aloha Tower Development Corporation (ATDC) consented to the university's ownership and management of the Aloha Tower Marketplace.

-HPU completed a merger to bring Oceanic Institute formally into the university in January 2014.
-Later that year, HPU held a ceremonial groundbreaking and traditional Hawaiian blessing at Aloha Tower Marketplace, marking the official start of revitalizing this iconic waterfront destination.
+In 2014, HPU completed a merger to bring Oceanic Institute formally into the university.
+HPU held a ceremonial groundbreaking and traditional Hawaiian blessing at Aloha Tower Marketplace.

 The $50 million Aloha Tower Marketplace revitalization project was completed in August 2015, opening to students and the community.
-Aloha Tower Marketplace serves as an anchor for the university's core downtown Honolulu campus, including a center for higher education and university housing integrated within a community gathering and retail space.
+Aloha Tower Marketplace anchors the university's downtown Honolulu campus, including a center for higher education and university housing integrated within a community gathering and retail space.